-About a third of American adults have high cholesterol, without about 28% of men and women age 40 and over taking statins.
-Doctors are heavily recommending that people should not stop taking statins early, as it seems to be a dangerous growing trend.
+About a third of American adults have high cholesterol, with about 28% over age 40 overtaking statins.
+Doctors are recommending that people should not stop taking statins early, as it seems to be a dangerous growing trend.

 Recently, a 54-year-old man named Borin Pinhas from Queens, New York ended up in the hospital for not taking his statins as prescribed.
-He was prescribed a low-dose Lipitor in 2013 but stopped taking it soon after.
+His doctor prescribed a low-dose Lipitor in 2013 but stopped taking it soon after.

 This was his second prescription for a statin that he ultimately stopped taking because he didn’t want to be on a medication for the rest of his life.
-This resulted in a heart attack and being hospitalized.
+This resulted in a heart attack and hospitilization.

 Despite 28% of adults over 40 in the U.S. taking statins, too many people are stopping taking them too early.
 According to new research, just 61% of people prescribed a statin continued taking them after 3 months and only 55% after 6 months.